 Our Adult Services Librarians are eager to help you with your research needs.
 We use our best resources, both in print and online, when answering your questions.

-Sharon Lane Health Center - provides a comprehensive collection of health care and consumer-health materials.
+Sharon Lane Community Center - provides a comprehensive collection of health care and consumer-health materials.

 The Ohio Benefit Bank - The Ohio Benefit Bank is a program of the Ohio Association of Foodbanks, Ohio’s largest charitable response to hunger.
 It has helped hundreds of thousands of Ohioans access life-changing programs and resources.

 The United Way of Greater Stark County Community Resource Directory Referral Database has almost 600 assistance organizations that can be searched by name, zip code, city, keywords or by the type of assistance needed.